907sjl/referrals_powerbi/README.md

 ![Clinic name slicer on report page](images/clinic_slicer.jpg)
 This slicer is an example of filtering a dimension table versus an attribute of a table.
 The **Clinic** dimension table has one-to-many relationships to both the **Referral** and **Direct Secure Message** tables.
 If this slicer were connected to the Clinic column in either of those two tables it would only filter the records in the table that the slicer was connected to.
 Connecting the slicer, or any filter, to the **Clinic** table filters both of the tables that it is related to.
 Filtering the **Referral** table will also filter the **Processing Time** table by transition since **Referral** acts as a dimension in that relationship.

 The **Standard Calendar** table is the time dimension.
 It is a table of calendar dates and attributes such as year and month that are used to filter and sort visualizations by date.

-**Standard Calendar** participates in multiple relationships to both the **Referral** and **Direct Secure Message** tables.
-Each of these relationships represents a role that dates play in measures.
+The time dimension can participate in multiple relationships to tables.
+Each new relationship represents a role that dates play in measures.
 The date when a referral is sent or the date when a referral is placed on hold, for example.
 A single, more generalized date dimension creates a simpler data model compared to sub-classes of date dimensions for every role.
 A single date slicer in a report filters measures by different dates using the USERELATIONSHIP function in DAX.
+The report currently only uses a single dimension to each table but if the need arose it could be augmented with more relationships.

+A time dimension table is also required to use the time intelligence functions in DAX.

 ## Power BI Report